jungsukKo/SAnimationSystem/README.md

     public void Update()
     {
-        // assume that system has 2 layers ( 0 for looping, 1 for action ) and 3 animation states( "idle", "walk", "roll" )
+        // assume that system has 2 layers and 3 animation states("idle","walk","roll")
+        // layer 0 is for base motion like idle and walk
+        // layer 1 is for one time action to override base animation

         if (Input.GetKeyDown(KeyCode.Q))    // pause
             system[0].SetSpeed(0);